Generalized quantum Chernoff bound: Optimal error probability and optimal test for sets of states

-Due to the linearity of the error probability $\sum_{i=1}^r \pi_i \tr[\rho_i (I - M_i)]$ in each of its arguments $M_i$ and $\rho_i$, and the set of all POVMs is convex and compact, we can apply Lemma~\ref{lem: minimax infinity value} to exchange the infimum and supremum and get
+Due to the linearity of the error probability $\sum_{i=1}^r \pi_i \tr[\rho_i (I - M_i)]$ in both the measurement operators $\{M_i\}_{i=1}^r$ and the states $\{\rho_i\}_{i=1}^r$, and since the set of all POVMs is convex and compact while each $\sC_i$ is convex by assumption, we can apply Lemma~\ref{lem: minimax infinity value} to exchange the infimum and supremum, yielding

 where the second equality follows from Eq.~\eqref{eq: Pemin multiple states}.
 Note that $P_{e,\min}(\{\rho_i\}_{i=1}^r)$ is upper semicontinuous by Lemma~\ref{lem: inf usc}.
-Therefore by Lemma~\ref{lem: compact lsc} the supremum can be replaced by a maximum if the sets are compact. \end{proof}
+Therefore, by Lemma~\ref{lem: compact lsc}, the supremum can be replaced by a maximum whenever the sets are compact. \end{proof}

-\begin{remark}[Computability] For a fixed collection of $r$ quantum states, the minimum error probability admits a semidefinite programming (SDP) formulation~\cite[Eq.
-(39)]{li2016discriminating}:
+\begin{remark}[Computability.]
+For a fixed collection of $r$ quantum states, the minimum error probability can be formulated as a semidefinite program (SDP) (see, e.g.,~\cite[Eq.
+(39)]{li2016discriminating}):